top of page

 The David Hammond Collection.

-It is these small and ordinary things that David is called to look into, sometimes because they are so persistent that they have become a problem, more often just because people are curious by nature.
+It is these small and ordinary things that David is called to look into, sometimes because they are so persistent they have become a problem.
+More often it is just because people are curious by nature.
 What he finds is often a simple and harmless story of everyday life.
 Perhaps there is a historical reason for such a thought, vision, or memory, to be left behind.
 Sometimes a more recent event.
-Not all of the unexplained thoughts and sensations that we dismiss as being ghosts, or not ghosts, are from a long time ago.
+Not all the unexplained thoughts and sensations that we dismiss as being ghosts, or not ghosts, are from a long time ago.

 David does his best to avoid distraction by silly stories and imaginings.
-If a number of people independently experience the same thing, in the same place, he is more interested in why this happens, than the details of what they imagine they have seen, heard, or felt, because after all, they are just imaginings.
-Or are they?
+If a number of people independently experience the same thing, in the same place, he is more interested in why this happens than the details of what they imagine they have seen, heard, or felt, because after all, they are just imaginings.

 David Hammond